Soul of the Earth Village

 Location: Whitby / Durham Region (exact details shared upon registration)

-Capacity: Limited to 15 families
+Capacity: Limited to 12

 About the Village